Heritage Language Syntax

 HLS GOES VIRTUAL!

-The 1st Heritage Language Syntax Workshop will take place online, in the 2nd half of August.
-Stay tuned!
+The 1st Heritage Language Syntax Workshop will take place online, on October 12-16, 2020 (DATE CHANGE!)

 We are happy to announce the 1st Microcontact Conference on

 HERITAGE LANGUAGE SYNTAX